GordonLei/BindingOfRug/README.md

 # What is BindingOfRug?
 Basically, BindingOfRug is the game Rouge played in your terminal / console.
 The goal of the player is to defeat every monster in each room to progress through the floors and eventually "escape" the dungeon.
-To help him/her on his way, there are randomly spawned items that increase or decrease his/her stats.
+To help him/her on his way, there are randomly spawned items (in chests) that increase or decrease his/her stats.
+The player can deicide to keep the item or not take take the item as he / she sees fit.

 # Bugs / Possible Errors